General Operations / Facility Designback to top

 The nutritional requirements of the fish can be met with a broad range of ingredients that are derived from crops, agricultural byproduct, and sustainable fisheries.
 More innovative break-through ingredients include fermented single cell proteins, insect meals, and algae oils.

-Currently, feed contains approximately 10-15% marine ingredients that are primarily sourced from fisheries processing byproduct such as heads, trimmings, and viscera with the rest coming from sustainably managed fisheries.
+Currently, feed contains approximately 15-20% marine ingredients, where 35% of that are primarily sourced from fisheries processing by-product such as heads and trimmings.
+The rest comes from sustainably managed fisheries.

 Feed manufacturing for aquaculture is an innovative, and sustainable-minded industry.
 Nordic will be working closely with the feed producers to refine our formulations that prioritize the inclusion of non-marine derived protein sources.